acrlewis/Random/local-cloud-foundry.md

 ### If you run into trouble

+Sometimes you need to restart the director

+	vagrant ssh -c "sudo sv restart director"

 Sometimes, you have to start over with the local cf install.
 In that case, this has worked for me:

 	cd ~/workspace/bosh-lite